 D-1001: Waiting List Applications

-Boards must have for determining potential eligibility and placing customers on a waiting list .
+With the launch of TWC’s new child care case management system, TX3C, parents will submit their application for the waiting list through the Parent Central application.
+Boards must have procedures for determining potential eligibility and placing customers on a waiting list when customers are unable to complete the online application.
+TWC will provide Boards with paper waiting lists and standard applications.
 Eligibility screenings conducted for the purpose of adding a customer to a waiting list may be based on customer self-attestation.

+Rule Reference: §809.18

-Rule Reference: Waiting list requests based on the customer’s self-attestation for potential eligibility for are not subject to appeal by the parent.
+Waiting list requests based on the customer’s self-attestation for potential eligibility for CCS are not subject to appeal by the parent.

-Boards must ensure that when funds become available, customers are invited to submit a full eligibility application and are provided the minimum information required as part of the application for as described in D-1001.
+Boards must ensure that when funds become available, customers are invited to submit a full eligibility application and are provided the minimum information required as part of the application for CCS as described in D-1001.

-Boards must ensure that a family is not placed on the waiting list if the family has not satisfied the 60-calendar day waiting period required if previous were terminated for nonpayment of the .
+Boards must develop procedures to review parent-submitted waiting list applications to identify and remove families that have not satisfied the 60-calendar day waiting period required if previous CCS were terminated for nonpayment of the PSoC.

-Boards must ensure that a child is not placed on the waiting list if the child has not satisfied the 60-calendar day waiting period required if the child’s previous were terminated for excessive absences.
+Boards must develop procedures to review parent-submitted waiting list applications to identify and remove children that have not satisfied the 60-calendar day waiting period required if the child’s previous CCS were terminated for excessive absences.

 Rule Reference: §809.55